CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 # 1. Creating the a basic Umbraco Site

+For all instructions, it is assumed you will be working in the root folder of this project.
+It's recommended the first step is to fork this repository so you can have your own copy of it and then clone it onto your machine.
+If you don't have a github account, you can download a zip of this repository and extract it to your machine.

 ## Installing Umbraco Template and start Website

 Run the following to install the umbraco template.